 I happened to have the last of my ripe garden tomatoes, so I used those, along with herbs de Provence, white wine, chicken stock, and whole garlic cloves (more on those later).

-I made the mistake of not pounding the breast to a fairly uniform thickness, so my thick parts needed more cooking then my thin parts.
+I made the mistake of not pounding the breast to a fairly uniform thickness, so my thick parts needed more cooking than my thin parts.
 This just added some time to the cooking and made it necessary for me to remove my vegetables mid-bake to allow the chicken to catch up.

 We do not serve rare chicken.